lockcept/LACI-QD/README.md

 - human: Play as a human player.
 - random: A player making random moves.
 - mcts: A player powered by the MCTS model.
+- greedy: A player chooses the option that provides the most immediate benefit

 Example: